xalima99/axalib/docs/cover.md

 ### Usage

-To achieve a Cover, we provide you a _Cover_ API. this API is used to display both Videos and Images.
+To achieve a Cover, we provide you a _Cover_ API. this is an API that is used to display both Videos and Images.

 ````javascript
 const MyComponent = () => (